Kemi Badenoch: Early life and education

 Badenoch has claimed in several interviews to have been offered a partial scholarship to Stanford University when she was 16 to study pre-medicine on the basis of her high grades, but to have been unable to attend because the scholarship offered was not enough to cover costs.
 However, Stanford did not offer a pre-med course, and the Stanford admissions officer at that time responsible for the allocation of bursaries to international students subsequently denied this happened.
 Badenoch studied A-Levels in biology, chemistry and maths, at Phoenix College, a sixth form college in Morden, south London.
 She achieved a B in biology, a B in chemistry and a D in maths, claiming that "no one at the school had pushed [her] to fulfil [her] potential" despite being a "straight A student" while in Nigeria and that being let down by "the soft bigotry of low expectations" pushed her to become a conservative.
-She consequently missed out on her place at Warwick University.
-Concurrently, she worked at a branch of McDonald's, among other jobs.
+She did not achieve the grades required to take up an offer from Warwick University.
+Concurrently, she worked at a branch of McDonald's, among other jobs, including New Look.
 During this time, she said she "became working class".
 Badenoch studied Computer Systems Engineering at the University of Sussex, completing a Master of Engineering (MEng) degree in 2003.
 She studied law at Birkbeck, University of London, graduating with a Bachelor of Laws (LLB) degree in 2009, and becoming a Fellow of Birkbeck in 2018.